Responsible Choice Seafood

 Hy-Vee’s Seafood Procurement Policy

-It is Hy-Vee’s intent to sell high-quality seafood that not only is safe for consumption but also is harvested or raised in a manner that provides for its long-term viability (sustainability) while minimizing damage to the environment and other sea life.
+Hy-Vee’s intent is to sell high-quality seafood that not only is safe for consumption but also is harvested or raised in a manner that provides for its long-term viability (sustainability) while minimizing damage to the environment and other sea life.
 View our Seafood Procurement Policy.

 Responsible Sourcing Commitment